Annual Report 2014

 10. Virtual private network or VPN technology supports remote, secure, and private network access over a public network connection, such as the Internet.
 Return to text

 11. National IT supplies national infrastructure and business line technology services to the Federal Reserve Banks and provides guidance on the System's information technology architecture and business use of technology.
 Return to text

-13. See "Federal Reserve Banks Combined Financial Statements" in section 11 of this report.
-Each VIE reimburses the Board of Governors--from the entity's available net assets--for the fees related to the audit of its financial statements.
+14. See "Federal Reserve Banks Combined Financial Statements" in section 12 of this report.
 Return to text